 To allow you to devote yourself fully to your studies, INRS offers its own scholarship programs.
 The entire full-time student community is eligible for this advantageous financial support.

-INRS offers substantial financial support to all full-time students.
-Students from Quebec, the rest of Canada, and abroad are eligible for the scholarship program for students registered in pure and applied sciences or health sciences or the scholarship program for students registered in social sciences, depending on the program of study.
+Students from Quebec, the rest of Canada, and abroad are eligible for the scholarship program for students registered in pure and applied sciences or health sciences or the scholarship program for students registered in social sciences, depending on the graduate program: the program for students enrolled in a program in the health and pure and applied sciences sectors (in French only), or the program for students enrolled in a program in the social sciences sector (in French only).

 INRS scholarships are paid each term on specified dates.